-As at December 31, 2016, Stella Jones International S.A. ("SJ International") owned or controlled 26,572,836 common shares of the Company, which represented approximately 38.3% of the outstanding Common Shares.
-As a result of its share ownership, SJ International has the ability to influence matters submitted to the shareholders for approval, including without limitation, the election and removal of directors, amendments to the articles of incorporation and by-laws and the approval of any business combination.
+As at December 31, 2017, Stella Jones International S.A. ("SJ International") owned or controlled 26,572,836 common shares of the Company, which represented approximately 38.3% of the outstanding Common Shares.
+On February 21, 2018, SJ International sold 5,000,000 shares pursuant to a secondary offering and reduced its ownership to 31.1%.
+Under this current share ownership, SJ International maintains the ability to influence matters submitted to the shareholders for approval, including without limitation, the election and removal of directors, amendments to the articles of incorporation and by-laws and the approval of any business combination.
 The interests of SJ International may not, in all cases, be aligned with interests of the other shareholders.